PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Before starting using some service and electronic service Clients should read Terms of Use, Privacy Policy and get to know, if the lended Object belong to him and he has right to share it.
+* Before starting using some service and electronic service Clients have to read Terms of Use, Privacy Policy and get to know, if the lended Object belong to him and he has right to share it.
 ```

 ```